NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Telescope Wi-Fi settings

-If you tap on Telescope Wi-Fi settings, you will be able to change the Wi-Fi name of your telescope and set up a password that will be asked to connect to it.
+If you tap on Telescope Wi-Fi settings, you can change your telescope's Wi-Fi name and set up a password that will be required to connect to it.

-It is recommended to leave the Channel setting on AUTO.
+It'd be best for you to leave the channel setting on AUTO.
 These are channels in the 2.4 GHz band.
 The telescope must communicate on one of them.
 "Auto" means that the telescope will choose the least congested channel itself, while trying not to interfere with other equipment using nearby channels.

 User status

-You can either release the operator status or request it if you are connected as an observer.
+You can either release or request the operator status if you are connected as an observer.

 Data upload